bizz84/flutter_animations_course_materials/projects/habit_tracker_flutter/README.md

 *Note: each commit in this project corresponds to a specific lesson in the course.*

+*Note: This project uses Null Safety and requires Flutter 2.0 or above.*

 Refer to the main [README](/README.md) for more info.